 Rejoice, fellow Canadians!
 The warmer weather is starting to make an appearance.
 The birds are out, and the flowers are beginning to bloom.
 After winter, it’s always pleasing when spring weather starts to show its face.
 It’s also a perfect time to do a little spring car maintenance.
-Winter is the hardest season for our cars as the cold weather, snow, ice and road salt all work against your vehicle’s health.
-COVID-19 car care is also changing the way we are maintaining and using our vehicles, so now is a good time for a quick update on your car insurance, too.
-Take some time in April or May to do some of these spring car maintenance tips and get your car ready for the summer driving season!
+Winter is the hardest season on our cars as the cold weather, snow, ice and road salt all work against your vehicle’s health.
+With that being said, now is also a good time for a quick update on your car insurance.
+Take some time in March through June to do some of these spring car maintenance tips and get your car ready for the summer driving season!

 1. Replace your wipers